csci110/csci110.github.io/1_StrangerHunt.md

 General information appears in ordinary unlabeled text, like this sentence.
 This form of content will be used to introduce and explain new concepts.

-For action steps, carry out the instructions and **mark the checkbox!**  This helps me figure out where you are in the process should you have questions, and hopefully will help you avoid skipping steps by accident.
+Action steps are indicated with a checkbox.
+Basically just do all the stuff with a box next to it.

-Complete the assignment at the end of the tutorial and submit it electronically on Sakai using the Assignments tab.
+Complete the tutorial program, AND the assignment at the end of the tutorial in separate js fies and submit them by right-clicking `sync.sh` in the github-tools folder.

 ## Overview